aiven/aiven-docs/docs/platform/howto/saml/add-okta-idp.md

     | -------- | --------------- | ------------ |
     | `email`  | `Unspecified`   | `user.email` |

+1. Set the **Default Relay State** for the console you use:
+   - For the Aiven Console: `https://console.aiven.io`
+   - For the Aiven GCP Marketplace Console: `https://console.gcp.aiven.io/`
+   - For the Aiven AWS Marketplace Console: `https://console.aws.aiven.io/`
 1. Click **Save**.
 1. In the **SAML 2.0** section, click **More details**.
 1. Copy the **Sign on URL**, **Issuer** URL, and the **Signing Certificate**.